robn/consul-infracoders-2018/Consul.md

 # [fit] A talk about
 # [fit] Consul

 ^And that's it.
-Consul is a whole suite of interesting tools for managing your services, nodes and datacentres.
+Consul is a whole suite of interesting tools for managing your services, hosts and datacentres.
 If you're not already using it you should take a look because there might be something in there you can use right now.
 And if you are using it, look again, because its getting more and more interesting stuff all the time.